 While many companies are making vintage reissues of old general issue military watches, Pardo says you can get the real deal — specifically old Hamilton and Benrus watches — for just a few hundred bucks.
 “They’re simple, clean, have legible dials, reliable ETA-based movements with hacking, and a history of being used by American servicemen for decades,” he says.
 “These hold a special place in my heart as one was my first vintage piece.”
 Pardo also notes that the Benrus 3061, a civilian variant made popular by Steve McQueen, who wore it in Bulitt, is harder to find but still realistically attainable for under $1,000.
 (See image above.)

-Today, Tissot is known for making some solid-value mechanical watches, but the brand’s commitment to value for money extends to its vintage pieces, too.
-Models like the Seastar divers, dressy Angtimagnetique and can be found well under $1,000.
+Today, Tissot is known for making some solid-value mechanical watches, but the brand’s commitment to value for money goes back decades and extends to its vintage pieces, too.
+Models like the Seastar diver and the dressy Angtimagnetique can be found well under $1,000.
 However, Powell likes funkier, more colorful models from the brand’s past.
 “I love the colors on some of these old vintage Tissots — lots of blues and orange,” he says.
 “They’re totally undervalued in my opinion.”

 Zodiac Sea Wolf

-Despite debuting alongside the Rolex Submariner and Blancpain Fifty-Fathoms in 1953, the Zodiac Sea-Wolf doesn’t get quite as much credit it deserves for being one of the earliest dedicated dive watches ever made.
+Despite debuting alongside the Rolex Submariner and Blancpain Fifty-Fathoms in 1953, the Zodiac Sea-Wolf doesn’t get quite as much credit as it deserves for being one of the earliest dedicated dive watches ever made.
 As such, they’re relative bargains on the vintage market, especially considering its horological pedigree.
 “It’s such a cool model,” says Pardo.
 “It has a slim 35mm case, great looks and is easy to obtain under $1,000.”
-(Editor's Note: It's actually getting pretty tough to find these under $1,000 nowadays, but it can be done on sites like eBay.)

 Generic Skin Divers